symfony/symfony-docs/guides/forms.rst

 ---------------

 A form in Symfony2 is a transparent layer on top of your domain model.
-It reads properties from an object, displays the values in the form and allows the user to change them.
+It reads properties from an object, displays the values in the form, and allows the user to change them.
 When the form is submitted, the values are written back into the object.